bmc-anvil/bmc.support.installation.developer-setup/linux/ArchFamily.md

 ![Optimus Manager](resources/optimus_manager.jpg "Optimus Manager Settings")

-You can configure defaults and other settings for an nvidia gpu powered laptop from the widget.
+You can configure defaults and other settings for nvidia gpu-powered laptops from the widget.

 ### Kernel

 Always install the **latest** stable kernel.<br>
-As your systems ages, you may want to leave an `LTS kernel` installed for recovery or troubleshooting purposes.
+As your system ages, you may want to leave an `LTS kernel` installed for recovery or troubleshooting purposes.

 ![Manjaro Settings Kernel](resources/manjaro_settings_kernel.jpg "Manjaro Settings Kernel")